chestercodes/IntroToFSharp/md/pattern-matching.md

 ---

-## Fizzbuzz
+### Fizzbuzz

-Players take turns to count incrementally, replacing any number divisible by three with the word "Fizz", and any number divisible by five with the word "Buzz".
-Numbers divisible by both become "Fizz Buzz".
+Players take turns to count incrementally, replacing

+- any number divisible by three with the word "Fizz"
+- any number divisible by five with the word "Buzz"
+- numbers divisible by both become "Fizz Buzz".

 ---?code=code/match/fizz.cs&lang=csharp